nconn34/Pokedex/README.md

 ## Setup/Installation Requirements

 * Clone repository.
-* Open code in your favorite text editor.
-I use VS Code.
 * Run "npm install." in your terminal.
 * Followed by "run npm build."
 * [Find a free API here at this link](https://pokeapi.co)
 * Make sure you test your API calls in Postman before adding them to your code.
-* Check documentation on your API key to see endpoints and more useful information about your API.
+* Read the documentation on the API website as different URL's will yield different returns.
-* Run "npm run start" to view in browser.
+* Run "npm start" in the terminal to view in browser.
-* To add the pokemon font [follow this link](https://fontmeme.com/pokemon-font/) and download to your local computer.
-* The other font we used can be found at [this link](https://www.dafont.com/mtheme.php?id=2).
-Look under foreign look and you will see the Hiro Misake font there.

 ## Known Bugs